Skip to content

 function MyService:OnPlayerAdded(Riptide: Riptide, player: Player)

 Called when a player joins the server.
-Also called retroactively for all players already connected at the time the module is loaded.
+Also called for all players already connected after the framework finishes module and plugin initialization.

 function CoinsService:OnPlayerAdded(Riptide, player)